blob8129/SequenceConverter/README.md

 [![License](https://img.shields.io/cocoapods/l/SequenceConverter.svg?style=flat)](http://cocoapods.org/pods/SequenceConverter)
 [![Platform](https://img.shields.io/cocoapods/p/SequenceConverter.svg?style=flat)](http://cocoapods.org/pods/SequenceConverter)

-Library containing extension to the sequence protocol where element is conforms to the CustomStringConvertible protocol (could be an optional).
-Also contains a helper structure with the convinients methods to convert sequences
+A library containing the extension to the sequence protocol where an element conform to the CustomStringConvertible protocol (could be optional).
+Also, contains a helper structure with the convenience methods to convert sequences

 ## Features

 - Converts sequences to strings
 - Removes empty elements
 - Removes nil elements
-- Correctly puts seperators before, after and between the elements
+- Correctly puts separators before, after and between the elements

 ## Pros